ZCPower/ZCPower/README.md

 - 👋 Hi, I’m @ZCPower
-- 👀 I’m interested in ... becoming a web and software developer.
+- 👀 I’m interested in ... becoming a front-end web developer.
 - 🌱 I’m currently learning ...
-HTML, CSS, and Javascript.
+JavaScript and React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... zachpowerxc@gmail.com